 Inevitably on your first couple dips there may be a few kinks to work out.
 Make sure you read the troubleshooting tips that come in the pamphlet with your kit and also join the Revel Nail Customer Community Facebook group for more questions and troubleshooting tips!

-How do You Remove the Dip Safely Without Damaging the Nails?
+How do You Remove the Dip Safely and Quickly Without Damaging the Nails?

 There are several ways to remove dip nails.
-All of them will require pure acetone and a nail file!
-This is the FAST HACK removal video I made to show you how I remove mine in just 8 minutes!
+All of them will require 100% pure acetone!
+This is a FAST HACK removal video I made to show you how I remove mine in just 8 minutes!

 Removal tools needed: